-Two days into January and I heard about “Depth Year”.
-Have you heard of it too?
-I can’t remember how I stumbled across it, such is the way of the interwebular rabbit-hole.
+Have you heard of “Depth Year” too?
+I can’t remember how I stumbled across it, such is the way of the interwebular rabbit-holes.

-If you don’t know what I’m talking about, you spend a year going ‘deeper not wider’ in your life.
-You can read the original philosophy here, but if you want the short version it basically involves finding the value in what you already own or have started.
+If you don’t know what I’m talking about, you spend a year going deeper, not wider in your life.
+You can read the original philosophy here, but if you want the tl;dr short version it basically involves finding the value in what you already own or have started.
 Thus you drill down, not fan out; hone your existing skills, build what you already have, deepen your commitment, buy nothing new, consume less media.
 An idea so simple it’s brilliant!

 But the digital age tell us we’re supposed to like this, do that, watch/listen this, talk about that, be this, think this is the right way.
 Or the wrong one.
 There’s hoo-haa going on constantly, flapping about stuff and it all gets so exhausting.
 Well.
 I remember being told to ‘always keep your eyes on your own paper’.
 It really doesn’t matter what’s kicking off over there, just do you.